-Do not give your plan identification (ID) number over the telephone or to people you do not know, except for your health care provider, or authorized health benefits plan or OPM representative.
+Do not give your Plan identification (ID) number over the telephone or to people you do not know, except for your health care provider, or authorized health benefits plan or OPM representative.

-- Let only the appropriate medical professionals review your medical record or recommend services. - Avoid using health care providers who say that an item or service is not usually covered, but they know how to bill us to get it paid.
+- Let only the appropriate medical professionals review your medical record or recommend services. - Avoid using health care providers who say that an item or service is not usually covered, but they know how to bill us to get it paid. - Carefully review explanations of benefits (EOBs) statements that you receive from us.

-- Carefully review explanations of benefits (EOBs) statements that you receive from us. - Do not ask your doctor to make false entries on certificates, bills or records in order to get us to pay for an item or service. - If you suspect that a provider has charged you for services you did not receive, billed you twice for the same service, or misrepresented any information, do the following: - Call the provider and ask for an explanation.
+- Please review your claims history periodically for accuracy to ensure services are not being billed to your accounts that were never rendered. - Do not ask your doctor to make false entries on certificates, bills or records in order to get us to pay for an item or service. - If you suspect that a provider has charged you for services you did not receive, billed you twice for the same service, or misrepresented any information, do the following: - Call the provider and ask for an explanation.
 There may be an error. - If the provider does not resolve the matter, call us at 1-800-638-8432 and explain the situation. - If we do not resolve the issue:

-CALL - THE HEALTH CARE FRAUD HOTLINE
+CALL - THE HEALTH CARE FRAUD HOTLINE 202-418-3300